Acupuncture

 Acupuncture: What Is, Mechanism of Action, and Risks

-Basic Concepts Related To Acupuncture
+Basic Concepts Related to Acupuncture

 AcupunctureTrusted Source is commonly regarded as a spiritual practice, with its operational mechanism explained through concepts rooted in Eastern philosophy.
 To comprehend the functionality of this method, one must grasp the principles of Chi, Yin, and Yang, the Five Elements, meridians, and acupuncture points.
 Despite its primary therapeutic application, it is pertinent to acknowledge its association with Eastern religious beliefs.